hetengjiao2254/hetengjiao2254.github.io/_pages/about.md

 What do I do?
 ======
 My present project aims at developing versatile acoustical tweezers (ATs).
-My research interests lie in physical acoustics, ultrasound, and ocean acoustics, especially including <b>acoustical tweezers</b>, <b>acoustic imaging</b>, and <b>vibration and noise control</b>.
+My research interests lie in physical acoustics, ultrasound, and ocean acoustics, especially including <b>acoustic manipulation of microparticles and microfluidics</b> and <b>bubble acoustics</b>.

 <p></p>
 <br/><br/>